DB-S3/Documentation/portfolio.md

 ```

 ### 4. You act in a professional manner during software development and learning.
-To act in a proffesional manner i apply the feedback given by the stakeholder and i have a jira board to keep track of my progress.
+To act in a proffesional manner I apply the feedback given by the stakeholder and I have a jira board to keep track of my progress and do research into cross site scripting and ... to get a better understanding of these subject by using the dot framework.